KurkRogi/our-radio-usa/README.md

 ## **Testing**

 I tested the website in Firefox, Safari, Chrome and Edge browsers.
-Both responsivenes and integrity of the layouts were checked.
+Both responsiveness and integrity of the layouts were checked.
 The website worked in all four browsers without any problems.

 I confirmed that all texts a legible in both the mobile and desktop versions.

 I checked every link and confirmed that all external links open in a new widow with the exeption of the mail link which opens default email client to allow user to complete the task.

 The contact form was tested by entering information in relevant fields and confirming that the information was correctly passed over to the https://formdump.codeinstitute.net/ service.
 Next I checked if the browser flags user for not filling in all required input fields in the form.
-The oposite was also tested - I checked that not required inputs, the check buttons in contact reference sections are not flagged when user doesn't select any of them.
+The opposite was also tested - I checked that not required inputs, the check buttons in contact reference sections are not flagged when user doesn't select any of them.

 ### Bugs fixed

 - Missing blank lines was causing wrong display of README.md file in browser.
-- url to background image of the contact page was wrong (relative to index htm and not styles.css).
+- URL to background image of the contact page was wrong (not relative to styles.css).
 This work OK for some reason in gitpod environment but not on github.

 ### **Validation**